 Here's some information to help you get ready for your appointment and learn what to expect.

 What you can do

 Before your appointment, make a list of:

-- All medications, vitamins, herbs and other supplements that you're taking, including dosages
+- All medicines, vitamins, herbs and other supplements that you're taking, including doses.

 - Are there other possible causes?